Prosecution of Donald Trump in New York

 The People of the State of New York v.
-Donald J. Trump was a criminal case against Donald Trump, a then-former president of the United States.
-Trump was charged with 34 felony counts of falsifying business records to conceal payments made to the pornographic film actress Stormy Daniels as hush money to buy her silence over a sexual encounter between them; with costs related to the transaction included, the payments totaled $420,000.
+Donald J. Trump was a 2023–2024 criminal case against Donald Trump, then a former president of the United States.
+Trump was charged with 34 felony counts of falsifying business records to conceal payments made to the pornographic film actress Stormy Daniels as hush money to buy her silence over an alleged sexual encounter between them.
 The Manhattan District Attorney (DA), Alvin Bragg, accused Trump of falsifying these business records with the intent to commit other crimes.
 (Note: In New York, falsifying business records is a misdemeanor, but can become a felony if done to further another crime.)

 The criminal indictment, the first of a former U.S. president, was approved by a Manhattan grand jury on March 30, 2023.
 On April 3, Trump traveled from his residence in Florida to New York City, where he surrendered to the Manhattan DA's office and was arraigned the next day.
 Trump pleaded not guilty and stated that he would continue to campaign for the 2024 presidential election, even if convicted.
 The trial began on April 15, 2024.
 On April 30, Trump also became the first U.S. president to be held in criminal contempt of court, due to comments he made earlier in the month about individuals involved with the trial.

 The prosecution argued that Trump's 2016 campaign sought to benefit from the payment of hush money to Daniels through Trump's former lawyer Michael Cohen, who was reimbursed via a false retainer agreement.
 The prosecution rested on May 20, 2024, after calling 20 witnesses.
 The defense argued that Trump was unaware of any allegedly unlawful scheme, that Cohen was unreliable as a witness, and that the retainer agreement between them was valid.
 The defense rested on May 21 after calling two witnesses.
 Throughout proceedings, the defense also made unsuccessful requests for the case to be delayed or dismissed, for presiding judge Juan Merchan to recuse himself, and for removal to federal court.

 Trump was convicted on all counts on May 30, 2024, becoming the first U.S. president to be convicted of a felony.
 Following a series of delays and Trump's 2024 presidential election victory, he was sentenced to an unconditional discharge on January 10, 2025.
 He is appealing his conviction.